xunne899/front-end-assignment/README.md

 # Summary

-A singapore front end website assignment.
-Technologies like HTML, CSS & Javascript were used.
-Using GIMP to change some text, font, layout design according to client request for Singapore webpage.
-Also GIMP was used to slice PSD files into various images & incorporated into singapore website.
-The web will be responsive according to desktop, tablet, mobile screensize.
-Javascript function was used to enable smooth transition from desktop to tablet & mobile view without refreshing. mediaQuery.addEventListener was used to ensure that the function is called when the screen size changes, which is supported by Firefox and other browsers.
-Tags - eg. header, body, main, section, footer were used
+For a Singapore-based website assignment, HTML, CSS, and JavaScript were utilized.
+GIMP was used to modify text, fonts, and layout design per the client's requests, and to slice PSD files into various images which were then integrated into the website.
+The site was designed to be responsive, adapting seamlessly to desktop, tablet, and mobile screen sizes.
+JavaScript functions were implemented to ensure smooth transitions between these views without refreshing the page.
+The mediaQuery.addEventListener method was used to handle screen size changes, supporting browsers like Firefox and other browsers.
+Semantic HTML tags such as header, body, main, section, and footer were incorporated throughout the site.

 - Mobile (max-width:480px)